rajatcoer/starter-grub-dash-back-end/README.md

 # starter-grub-dash-back-end
 This Project makes the backend for the Grub Dash Project providing all the apis to serve the UI.

+# Installation
+* Fork / clone this repository.
+* Run npm install.

+Use npm start to run the application.

+Set the API_BASE_URL environment variable to the base url for the API.

+If API_BASE_URL is not set, a default value of http://localhost:5000 is used.

 # Routes
 Below are the routes :